(315) 685-8534 — Owasco, New York

 Raphael brings a varied and unique skill set to West Lake, informed through a prior career in toy design, book illustration, and hand-crafted carpentry.
 Part of what excites Raphael about the conservation field is meeting the complex problem-solving challenges so many treatments demand, with no two quite alike.
 Raphael enjoys applying the insights, hand skills, and strategic planning gained through his conservation training with his prior professional experiences to more carefully conserve historic and contemporary paintings, thus safely preserving these painted artifacts and better allowing the original artist’s intent to be more fully showcased.

-Martha Dickey, Operations Manager
+Jenna Quinlan, Operations Manager